 Suicide and homelessness among veterans increase dramatically among those addicted, as people become desperate or hopeless while attempting to get enough drugs to function.
 Although the VA has made attempts to offer substance use disorder help, it suffers from a shortage of resources and staff that often make it difficult for veterans who need help to find it.
 According to Amy Vice Chief of Staff Peter Chiarelli, quoted in an article on thefix.com, the VA urgently needs 130 more qualified counselors to handle all veterans struggling with substance abuse issues.

-Yet, in spite of all these challenges, there are people working to create innovative solutions that help deal with veterans’ unique challenges in helping them deal with prescription drug addition.
+Yet, in spite of all these challenges, there are people working to create innovative solutions that help deal with veterans’ unique challenges in helping them deal with their addiction to dangerous prescription drugs.
 Drug use among veterans is often tied to trauma or other mental health issues related to the strain or tension that came from their service.
 New technology from smartphones and wearable sensors can be used to detect real-time responses to stress, alerting the wearer of increased vulnerability to relapse.

 Drug treatments are available, and veterans can connect over the Internet to help each other realize that help is out there.
 One such resource with a huge potential for veteran support is the NAMI Peer-to-Peer program, that can connect veterans with other people who have undergone similar experiences, sharing their struggles and helping them realize they are not alone.
 While mental health issues and addiction are frequently stigmatized, and hidden from view, putting these issues out in the open allows people to seek out treatment.